Getting involved with the Committee of Management of Grand Strzelecki Track

 Donations for new infrastructure and equipment

-Whilst we receive annual funding for track maintenance and repairs to infrastructure and equipment from Latrobe City Council and Wellington Shire Council, funding for new infrastructure and equipment derive from map sales, in-kind donations and grant funding.
+Whilst we receive annual funding for track maintenance and repairs to infrastructure and equipment from Latrobe City Council and Wellington Shire Council, funding for new infrastructure and equipment, online presence and insurances derives from map sales, in-kind donations and grant funding.
 At times, funds are inadequate to make purchases.
-It is our mission to promote, manage and maintain the Track enabling the safety and enjoyment for current and future generations of hikers.
-We appreciate any donations to help us achieve our goals.
+It is our mission to manage, maintain and promote the Track, enabling the safety and enjoyment for current and future generations of hikers thus, we appreciate any donations to help us achieve our mission.

 All donations would be acknowledged on the website.